storj/storj/docs/design/disqualification.md

 ### Determining Disqualification

 A node is disqualified when its reputation falls below a fixed value.
 We are currently envision two disinct reputation check values, one for uptime and another for audit.
 These values will represent an idea value minus some some standard-deviation.
-The current system for calculation repuations is based on four values: α0, β0, λ, and v.
+The proposed system for calculation repuations is based on four values: α0, β0, λ, and v.
 Because changing these values will change the expected standard deviation of measurements, the reputation cutoff values will vary as these parameters vary.
 At this phase, it is exected that these cutoffs are all configured based on numbers from the data science team.
+A node will be disqualified if either the audit or the uptime reputation value falls below their disqualification cutoff value.

 ## Rationale